-Is Taylor Swift Performing Her Kanye Diss Track At The VMA’s?
+Is Taylor Swift Performing Her Kanye Diss Track At The VMAs?

-Taylor Swift released “Look What You Made Me Do,” which has been dubbed by many as a Kanye West diss track, earlier this week.
-Given the timing, and Swift’s history with the VMA’s lots of people are expecting to see her take the main stage tonight.
+Taylor Swift released “Look What You Made Me Do” earlier this week, which has been dubbed by many as a Kanye West diss track.
+Given the timing, and Swift’s history with the VMAs lots of people are expecting to see her take the main stage tonight.
 If you are one of those people, you might end up being disappointed.
 Taylor Swift is not performing at the VMAs, but she may attend the ceremony, according to a source that spoke to People.

 “Taylor is very excited about her new album,” says the source.
 “This has been her life for the past months.
 She is very excited to share it with her fans.
 She is also ready to come out of hiding.”